-Renting a car and driving round the Finger Lakes seems an interesting option but the first two rent-a-car companies we call are both carless and anyway, the idea of a car free day in Ithica is kind of appealing.
-So we wander Ithica Commons, explore Cornell’s green and grassy campus, hike along one of the town’s spectacular gorges, sip beer in a sidewalk cafe, browse the bookshops and generally decide if we’re going to be stuck for a day then Ithica is not at all a bad place to do it.
+Renting a car and driving round the Finger Lakes seems an interesting option but the first two rent-a-car companies we call are both carless and anyway, the idea of a car free day in Ithaca is kind of appealing.
+So we wander Ithaca Commons, explore Cornell’s green and grassy campus, hike along one of the town’s spectacular gorges, sip beer in a sidewalk cafe, browse the bookshops and generally decide if we’re going to be stuck for a day then Ithaca is not at all a bad place to do it.

 In the third world laundromats are pretty well non-existent but that’s no problem because laundry services are so cheap.
 In other first world countries the washing clothes story can be easy (England for example, or Japan, so long as you can work out the instructions) or impossible (Italy where laundromats are non-existent and laundry services are so expensive you might as well buy new clothes as wash your current ones).

-In the evening we wander far from Ithica, watching Little Buddha, which was being filmed in the Kathmandu Valley town of Bhaktapur when we were there two years ago.
+In the evening we wander far from Ithaca, watching Little Buddha, which was being filmed in the Kathmandu Valley town of Bhaktapur when we were there two years ago.